 Some agreements will not be legally enforceable, even if written down and signed.
-These include agreements where there was no consideration, or agreements to do things that are illegal.
+These include agreements where there was no consideration, or agreements to do things that are illegal – see Illegal Contracts.

-With certain exceptions anyone over 18 years can enter into a contract.
+With certain exceptions, anyone 18 years of age or over can enter into a contract.

-People under the age of 18 (called 'minors') do not have the same full contracting power that adults do.
+People under the age of 18 do not have the same full contracting power that adults do.
 They can still make contracts, but there are special rules.

-In general, for a contract to be binding, the minor will have to affirm the contract, that is, agree to be bound by it, after turning 18.
-A minor cannot be forced to affirm a contract, so there is a certain risk in contracting with a minor other than as described below.
+In general, for a contract to be binding, the minor will have to affirm the contract, that is, agree to be bound by it after turning 18..

 Some contracts are binding on the minor without the minor affirming them.
 For example: